Souldefier22/Capstone-Journal/README.md

   Mint variable only establishes what kind of tokens the account holds
     The token accounts may need to be ignored as a whole in order to account for mint accounts

+4/13/2022

+  Working on getting the application hosted
+  Refactored the requiremnets file and procfile file Updated the backwards trace to ignore data accounts
+    only mark normal wallet addresses as suspicious

+4/18/2022

+  Hosting is mostly done, working on getting the database working on the hosting The trace no longer records data accounts and mint accounts Show what the user just entered and then show the results from there
+    Add one more layer
+  Add a description that tells people that it has to take a certain amount of time Possibly save previous transaction data so that it doesn't have to run in real time